-Following the design of Saint Louis University’s Parks College of Engineering website back in 2010 (and its subsequent refresh), TOKY was excited to once again work with SLU, this time around launching a new website for its John Cook School of Business.
+Back in 2010, TOKY designed Saint Louis University’s Parks College of Engineering website back (and its subsequent refresh).
+We were excited to once again work with SLU, this time around launching a new website for its John Cook School of Business.

 Research and Content Strategy

 Long before jumping into the look-and-feel of the new site, TOKY provided in-depth competitive research, analysis, and content strategy.
 We took a look at more than 30 university business school websites — analyzing their homepages, navigation structures, social media usage, photography and video, messaging, and overall content.
 We presented our findings and provided several recommendations that would help the School make that critical transition from a static brochure-style site to a dynamic, content-rich destination.

 One of our initial tasks was to look at the current site organization and restructure the sections and subpages into a clearer, more user-friendly hierarchy.
 We designed mega-menu dropdowns so users can more quickly find what they’re looking for.

 In addition to the mega-menu dropdowns, we also created a strip of navigation geared toward specific audience groups (Prospective Students, Current Students, Employers, Alumni & Supporters, and Faculty & Staff).
 This gives users specific pathways to jump straight into relevant content:

 In addition to how well a website is built (its structure and design), how well it is filled with daily content is equally important to the site’s success.
 We recommended that the School create YouTube videos with thoughts and opinions from real students, and launch blogs from undergraduate, graduate, and faculty/administrative perspectives, in order to keep the site fresh and content-rich.